 Degrees and Certifications:

 Hello and welcome to another school year at Highland Park Senior High School!
-I’m looking forward to getting to know each of you and sharing my love of math and learning with you!
-On this site you will find information about myself, your specific class (assignments, links, syllibi), and contact information.
+I’m looking forward to getting to know each of you and sharing my love of learning and thinking with you!
+On this site you will find information about myself, your specific class (schedule, links, syllibi), and contact information.

 About Mrs. Corbett

 I graduated from Bloomington Kennedy High School in 1998 and then spent two years at St. Mary's University in Winona, MN where I played on their inaugural women's hockey team.
 I then transferred to and eventually graduated from St. Cloud State University in 2003 with a bachelor's degree in both Mathematics and Meteorology.
 I then spent two years volunteering full time with Twin Cities Habitat for Humanity through AmeriCorps.
 After that I received my license through the University of Minnesota's post-baccalaureate program, and completed my Masters in Education there in 2009 and my CTE licensure in 2012.
 Outside of teaching, I enjoy being active and outside and spending time with my husband and kids.
 Some of my favorite activies are running, skiing, biking, camping, hiking, and gardening.
 I still even play hockey!
-I have a daughter, Addie, who is 9 and a son, Max, who is 6.
-With my husband, Brian, and our kids, we enjoy being outside, playing sports, biking, and traveling.
+I have a daughter, Addie, who now goes to HPSH, and a son, Max, who keeps us busy with his soccer, hockey, and baseball schedules!

 Class Sessions and Overviews